Flow-Induced Phase Separation for Active Brownian Particles in Four-Roll-Mill Flow: Results

 To characterize clustering, we analyze the number fluctuations $\rm \Delta N_\ell$ within the square subsystems of area $\rm \ell^2$, and study their scaling with the mean particle number $\rm N_\ell$.
 Specifically, we examine the scaling behavior $\rm \Delta N_\ell \sim N_\ell^\alpha$, where the exponent $\rm \alpha$ captures the nature of fluctuations.
 The value of the exponent $\rm \alpha = 0.5$ for a homogeneous distribution.
 In contrast, especially those undergoing phase separation, can exhibit giant number fluctuations characterized by $\rm \alpha \to 1$, signaling strong correlations and spontaneous clustering \cite{Fily2012, henkes2011active, Narayan2007, kuroda2023anomalous, prajapati2025effect}.

-Figure~\ref{fig:std_dev}(a) shows the giant number fluctuations of ABPs in the absence of any background flow for packing fractions ranging from $\rm \phi = 0.1$ to $\rm 0.9$.
-At low densities ($\rm \phi < 0.4$), we observe $\rm \alpha \approx 0.5$ in Fig.~\ref{fig:std_dev}(c)(shown with red triangles), consistent with homogeneous distribution, which implies that there is no phase separation.
-As the system enters the MIPS regime at higher densities ($\rm \phi \geq 0.4$), the exponent increases towards $\rm \alpha \approx 1$ as shown in Fig.~\ref{fig:std_dev}(c), indicating the emergence of large-scale density inhomogeneities and clustering driven by persistent self-propulsion \cite{Fily2012}.
+Fig.~\ref{fig:std_dev}(a) shows the giant number fluctuations of ABPs in the absence of any background flow for packing fractions ranging from $\rm \phi = 0.1$ to $\rm 0.9$.
+At low densities ($\rm \phi < 0.4$), we observe $\rm \alpha \approx 0.5$ (see the inset of Fig.~\ref{fig:std_dev}(a)), consistent with homogeneous distribution, which implies that there is no phase separation.
+As the system enters the MIPS regime at higher densities ($\rm \phi \geq 0.4$), the exponent increases towards $\rm \alpha \approx 1$, indicating the emergence of large-scale density inhomogeneities and clustering driven by persistent self-propulsion \cite{Fily2012}.

-In the presence of structured background flow, as shown in Fig.~\ref{fig:std_dev}(b), for $\rm \phi \leq 0.4$, fluctuations remain normal with $\rm \alpha \approx 0.5$ clearly noticed in Fig.~\ref{fig:std_dev}(c) with blue squares.
+In the presence of structured background flow, for $\rm \phi \leq 0.4$, the system exhibits equilibrium-like number fluctuations, $\rm \alpha \approx 0.5$ clearly indicated in the inset of Fig.~\ref{fig:std_dev}(b).
 However, beyond $\rm \phi > 0.5$, the exponent increases toward unity, marking the onset of FIPS, where the combined effects of activity, crowding, and external flow drive the formation of dense, dynamic clusters \cite{prajapati2025effect}.
+Here, The inset of Fig.~\ref{fig:std_dev}(a) and ~\ref{fig:std_dev}(b) shows the scaling exponent as a function of $\phi$ for different system sizes ranging from $880$ to $10^4$.
+For sufficiently large particle numbers, giant number fluctuations are evident, providing reliable statistics for both MIPS and FIPS case.

-As observed, MIPS emerges at relatively lower packing fractions $\rm \phi$ compared to the FIPS scenario, since the background flow enhances particle mobility and delays clustering.
-To quantify this difference, we plot the scaling exponent $\rm \alpha$ of the number fluctuations for both cases, without (red triangles) and with (blue squares) background flow.
-Figure~\ref{fig:std_dev}(c) clearly illustrates the distinct behavior of $\rm \alpha$ as a function of $\rm \phi$ in the two situations, highlighting the effect of flow on the onset of clustering.
-Additionally, as shown in Fig.~\ref{fig:std_dev}(c), the red triangles corresponding to the MIPS case attain higher values of the exponent $\rm \alpha$ compared to the blue squares representing the FIPS case.
-This indicates that number fluctuations are more pronounced in MIPS than in FIPS.
+Furthermore, MIPS emerges at relatively lower packing fractions $\rm \phi$ compared to the FIPS scenario.
+The background flow enhances particle mobility, which suppresses or delays clustering.
+As shown in Fig.~\ref{fig:std_dev}(c), the MIPS case exhibits systematically larger values of $\rm \alpha$ than the FIPS case, indicating stronger number fluctuations and more pronounced density inhomogeneities in the absence of flow.
+The onset of giant number fluctuations is significantly sharper in the MIPS case, whereas in FIPS the increase of the fluctuation exponent occurs more gradually, as shown in Fig.~\ref{fig:std_dev}(c).
+This qualitative difference suggests a discontinuous-like transition in MIPS and a more continuous-like transition in FIPS.
+However, this inference is based solely on the behavior of the number-fluctuation exponent; a rigorous characterization of the transition and its order lies beyond the scope of the present work and will be addressed in a future study.